 The Maven Hotel, Lower Downtown Denver

-Say hello to the historical, chic and boutique – The Maven Hotel, just one block from Coors Field, between 18th and 19th Streets on Wazee in LoDo (Lower Downtown).
+Say hello to the historical, chic, and boutique – The Maven Hotel, just one block from Coors Field, between 18th and 19th Streets on Wazee in LoDo (Lower Downtown).
 The lobby sets the stage for a lovely stay with its chic boutique feel, and the lobby bar serves up throw-back “speakeasy” style drinks.
-Playful, modern, hip and just a fun place to stay, don’t miss an opportunity to stay at The Maven.
+Playful, modern, hip, and just a fun place to stay, don’t miss an opportunity to spend the night at The Maven.

 The ART Hotel, Denver’s Cultural District

 Another addition to the Denver skyline is the 165-room ART Hotel, which opened early summer of 2015.
 Located in downtown Denver’s Cultural District, the boutique hotel is simply unique, capturing the contemporary art scene as if the hotel were its sketching pad.

 When my husband and I stayed there, one of our favorite things to do order a cocktail at the rooftop bar and then step out onto the FIRE Terrace, a unique Denver rooftop bar and restaurant experience with a fourth-floor patio that overlooks the bustling life of the Broadway Street below.

 Hotel in Fort Collins, Colorado

 On the corner of College Avenue and Olive Street sits the 43-room Armstrong Hotel, a 1923 Landmark Hotel in the heart of Old Town Fort Collins, Colorado, one hour north of Denver.
 You’ll love this boutique hotel, walkable to brewpubs, restaurants, and shopping in Fort Collins.